 In an attempt to encourage instructional and administrative staff members to participate in outside professional development activities, the school agrees to offer Professional Development Trade Days [PDTD] to employees.
 Periodically throughout the year professional development days are scheduled, staff members may utilize accumulated PDTD so that they may not report to work on some professional development days, or be allowed to leave early on early release days.
 If a staff member wants to participate in a professional development activity outside of their normal work hours, and count the training as a PDTD, the employee will ask the Principal for permission to attend the training as a PDTD.
-The Principal has the discretion to allow or disallow the training to be used as PDTD.
 The Principal also has the option to disallow specific professional development days to be missed by staff members if the offering on that day is important to the mission of the school.